COURT OF APPEAL (CRIMINAL)

 LIST TO FIX DATES

-The next List to Fix Dates will be held on Monday the 10th December 2018 before the President in Court 22, Criminal Courts of Justice at 10 o'clock.
+The next List to Fix Dates will be held on Monday the 1st day of April 2019 before the President in Court 22, Criminal Courts of Justice at 10 o'clock.
 Appeals are entered in the List to Fix Dates on receipt of the submissions of the moving party.
 The List of such cases will be published in the Legal Diary in due course and cases will be added to the List as submissions of the moving party are filed.
-For administrative reasons the List closes on the preceding Wednesday and any case where submissions of the moving party are received after 1pm that day will be included in the subsequent List to Fix Dates (to be held during Trinity term 2018).
+For administrative reasons the List closes on the preceding Wednesday and any case where submissions of the moving party are received after 1pm that day and before the date of the List will be added to the end of the List as a “late addition”.
+Otherwise the case will be included in the subsequent List to Fix Dates scheduled for Monday the 27th day of May 2019.
 If there is a degree of urgency in the appeal the office will, at the request of the solicitor for the moving party, include the appeal in a management list to facilitate an application for a priority hearing.

 Where an appeal extends to sentence as well as conviction practitioners are requested to ensure that the submissions deal with both aspects of the appeal.
-With effect from Easter term 2018 the Court will endeavour, as far as practicable, to hear the sentence appeal on the same day as the conviction appeal to save time and to avoid additional listings although it may be that a decision on sentence is not required if the conviction appeal is successful.
+With effect from Easter term 2018 the court has endeavoured, as far as practicable, to hear the sentence appeal on the same day as the conviction appeal to save time and to avoid additional listings although it may be that a decision on sentence is not required if the conviction appeal is successful.

 As a matter of practice the court requires that the replying submissions of the respondent to an appeal be filed and served no later than two weeks before the hearing date allocated.